 SHAREHOLDER ALERT: Kaskela Law LLC Announces Shareholder Investigation of Trean Insurance Group, Inc. (TIG) Encourages TIG Shareholders to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Trean Insurance Group, Inc. (Nasdaq: TIG) (“Trean”) on behalf of the company’s investors.
+PHILADELPHIA, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Trean Insurance Group, Inc. TIG ("Trean") on behalf of the company's investors.

 On December 16, 2022, Trean announced that it would be acquired by affiliates of Altaris, LLC at a price of just $6.15 per share – a price that is 35% lower than Trean's 52-week high value of $9.47 per share.
 Following the closing of the proposed transaction, Trean's investors will be cashed out of their investment position, and the company's shares will no longer be publicly traded.